-When Connecticut's medical marijuana dispensaries finally open their doors, likely sometime this summer or fall, they'll each have a licensed pharmacist on hand to help oversee the distribution of cannabis medicine to qualified patients.
-It sounds great, except that since marijuana remains federally illegal, none of those pharmacists have actually gone through any educational training surrounding use of the herbal remedy.
-Many have, in fact, been steadily absorbing the government's propaganda campaign against cannabis for decades, while receiving much of their ongoing education directly from the pharmaceutical industry.
+When Connecticut’s medical marijuana dispensaries finally open their doors, likely sometime this summer or fall, they’ll each have a licensed pharmacist on hand to help oversee the distribution of cannabis medicine to qualified patients.
+It sounds great, except that since marijuana remains federally illegal, none of those pharmacists have actually gone through any educational training surrounding the use of the herbal remedy.
+Many have, in fact, been steadily absorbing the government’s propaganda campaign against cannabis for decades, while receiving much of their ongoing education directly from the pharmaceutical industry.

 That’s why the Connecticut Pharmacists Association, in a wonderful sign of the times, recently sponsored a conference attended by nearly 200 pharmacists, plus doctors, and other medical professionals interested in learning more about cannabis and how best to distribute it to patients.
 Attendees heard lectures on how medical cannabis is grown and processed, clinic trials showing its effectiveness in treating various conditions, warnings about potential dangers, and information on proper dosage, various strains, and different preparations like concentrates and edibles.